libretro/fuse-libretro/README.md

 # fuse-libretro

-**fuse-libretro** is an *work in progress* port of the [Fuse Unix Spectrum Emulator](http://fuse-emulator.sourceforge.net/) to [libretro](http://www.libretro.com/).
-It's being developed on Windows with MinGW (32 bits) and tested on RetroArch 1.0.0.3-beta frontend, but it's known to compile and run on
-Linux x86/x64 and ARM. **fuse-libretro** has been tested with some [Lakka](http://www.lakka.tv/) builds.
+**fuse-libretro** is a perpetual *work in progress* port of the [Fuse Unix Spectrum Emulator](http://fuse-emulator.sourceforge.net/) to [libretro](http://www.libretro.com/).
+The port was originally developed on Windows with MinGW (32 bits), but it's known to compile and run on Linux x86/x64 and ARM and other systems. **fuse-libretro** has been tested with the latest RetroArch releases and some [Lakka](http://www.lakka.tv/) builds.

 ## Games